Slavery Report: Nigeria

 Mr Uwumarogie overheard the men talking about a price — 1,000 dinars ($735; £550).
 They were put into a van and taken to a farm.

-In response to the enslavement of Nigerians in Libya, on August 29, 2018, British prime minister Theresa May announced a plan which included emergency funding to combat slavery and provide counseling services for former slaves deported back to Nigeria.
+In response to the enslavement of Nigerians in Libya, on August 29, 2018, former British prime minister Theresa May announced a plan which included emergency funding to combat slavery and provide counseling services for former slaves deported back to Nigeria.
 No nation, including Nigeria, has yet announced measures to free the slaves already within the country, or to stop jihad gangs like Boko Haram from continuing to capture new slaves.

 Download a PDF of this report.